 As of 2016, Luis Mariano Paz of Buenos Aires, Argentina owns this outstanding example of the Kaiser M606 military CJ-3Bs built by Kaiser in the mid-1960s, when military exports to friendly nations apparently accounted for most of the production of 3B's.
 This Jeep had a date of delivery of 02-1967.

 Luis comments, "This Jeep was in service in the Army until 1993 and only used for parades and some maneuvers.
 The previous owners obtained it complete with all parts, and kept it without any extreme use."

 "I just need to get the Sparton horn bracket, and minor work like side steps and painting the canvas top framework."

-Luis has already replaced the tires seen here, with new Pirelli MT06 tires made in Brazil, as seen in this picture taken during a March 2017 visit to Army Aviation Command at Camp Mayo near Buenos Aires.
+Luis replaced the tires seen in the above photo, with new Pirelli MT06 tires made in Brazil, as seen in this picture taken during a March 2017 visit to Army Aviation Command at Camp Mayo near Buenos Aires.

 Luis originally wrote in 2001: "Here are photos of my 1966 Jeep M606.
 In Argentina there are many M606 Jeeps that were used by the Ejercito Argentino, and now they belong to personas fanaticas de los vehiculos militares.
 These fans formed the Asociacion Argentina de Coleccionistas de Vehiculos Militares.
 Members' vehicles include the MB, GPW, M151, M38, M38A1, M170, M606, Kubelwagen, M37, and other vehicles used by the Armed Forces of Argentina."

 The speedometer calibrated in kilometers rather than miles was common on these export models.
 See also a wider view of the dash (70K JPEG), including the late-style parking brake and dual vacuum windshield wipers.